snonux/geheim/README.md

 * Works on MacOS, Linux and on Android via Termux.
 * Clipboard support for MacOS and GNOME (Linux).
 * Interactive `geheim` shell support.
+* Can import and export documuments in batches.
+* Can shred exported data again.